-Generally I book my flights direct with an airline so there’s no travel agent amendment or cancellation fees, however travel is competitive and price is often a determining factor which is why online travel agents still exist.
+Generally I book my flights direct with an airline so there’s no travel agent amendment or cancellation fees, however travel is competitive and price is often a determining factor for many travellers, especially when you can find a flight for $300 cheaper than an airline, which is why online travel agents still exist.

 In the process of searching for cheap airfares (including availability) for reader’s I was flabbergasted at how the booking process of travel, is like the Tijuana of the internet.